ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch22.md

-*Loop tiling* (also often referred to as *loop nest optimization*) is an advanced optimization technique to enhance data locality by breaking down a loopâ€™s iteration space into smaller chunks or â€œtiles.â€?
+*Loop tiling* (also often referred to as *loop nest optimization*) is an advanced optimization technique to enhance data locality by breaking down a loop's iteration space into smaller chunks or â€œtiles.â€?
 This ensures that once data is loaded into cache, all possible computations are performed on it before the cache is cleared.

-FigureÂ [1.3](#fig:ch22-fig03){reference="fig:ch22-fig03"
+Figure [1.3](#fig:ch22-fig03){reference="fig:ch22-fig03"
 reference-type="ref"} illustrates the concept of loop tiling for accessing elements in a two-dimensional array.
 In a regular `for`{.language-plaintext .highlighter-rouge} loop, we iterate over